Irja Ida Ratikainen

 I am listed among NTNUs expert lists for journalists, and I am happy to answer questions from journalists or others.

-I am responsible for the course Biodiversity and conservation biology II (BI3082).
-If you have any questions regarding this course you are welcome to send me an email.
+I am responsible for the course Nature, Environment and Sustainability (BI2081) If you have any questions regarding this course you are welcome to send me an email.

 Scientific, academic and artistic work